IBE160/SG-Bergen/docs/product-brief-ibe160-2025-11-16.md

 ## Technical Preferences

-The project will be built on a modern, all-JavaScript technology stack, chosen for its development efficiency and suitability for real-time applications:
+The project will be built on a modern, all-JavaScript technology stack, chosen for its development efficiency and suitability for real-time applications.
+The decision has been made to proceed with this unified stack and **not** introduce a separate backend language (like Python) to maintain architectural simplicity and meet the project timeline.
 -   **Frontend:** Next.js with Tailwind CSS
 -   **Backend & Database:** Supabase (for PostgreSQL, real-time sync, and authentication)
 -   **AI Integration:** Google Gemini 2.5 Pro (for the future AI hint feature)